odeum/optimization/patterns.md

 5. Keep <li> in their own component

-6. Implement ID's in your models and then use ID's for keys in iterations, only use indexes if an ID isn't a part of your data structure
+6. Implement ID's in your models and then use ID's for keys in iterations, only use auto generated indexes (from array.map etc.) if an ID isn't a part of your data model

 ## API for React Components